Praxis-Security-Labs/website/CLOUDFLARE_DEPLOYMENT.md

 ### Build Command Explanation
 Since this is a monorepo with the main app in `apps/website/`, the build command needs to:
 1. Navigate to the correct directory: `cd apps/website`
-2. Run the Cloudflare-optimized build: `npm run build:cf`
+2. Run the default build command: `npm run build` (which includes optional dependency fix)
 3. Output will be generated in `apps/website/dist/`

 ## Task 2: Configure Pull Request Preview Environments